darkgorok/Gunstrike/README.md

 3. save/profile/progression persistence split away from `GlobalValue`
 4. ad implementation cleanup so only `IAdsService` remains visible to game code
 5. gradual removal of compatibility singletons once all callers are migrated

+## Further Improvement Opportunities

+Additional practical improvements that would raise quality and reduce maintenance cost:

+1. assign an explicit dedicated menu music clip in all menu scenes and prefabs so menu audio no longer depends on runtime fallback logic
+2. add a small startup diagnostics layer for consent, Firebase initialization, ads initialization, and loading transitions to make device-side issues easier to trace
+3. validate the `consent_accepted` event end-to-end in Firebase DebugView on real Android hardware and document the verification steps for future regressions
+4. add iOS Firebase support by supplying `GoogleService-Info.plist` and validating the same consent analytics flow on iOS builds
+5. trim or isolate Firebase package payloads and generated Android resolver assets if repository size becomes a recurring issue
+6. continue splitting large legacy MonoBehaviours such as `GameManager`, menu controllers, and older enemies into smaller runtime/state/presentation components
+7. add targeted smoke tests or editor validation checks for startup-critical flows: consent dialog presence, loading-screen references, boss health bar initialization, and menu audio assignment

 ## Setup Notes